You operate it. Your clients keep it in-jurisdiction.

 - Workspace webmail replaces the daily Office apps

-- Single identity across mail, calendar, contacts, webmail — today
+- Single identity across mail, calendar, contacts, webmail and files — today

-- Drive replaces the NAS and the VPN for files — when it ships (Q3 2026 pilot)
+- Drive replaces the NAS today; the VPN goes once the remote mount ships

 - You, the MSP, as the single sovereign operational contact

-Cost reductions for a firm like this are real, but the largest line items — collapsing the NAS and the VPN — are target-state numbers that depend on Drive (pilot Q3 2026).
-The value available today is sovereign mail + calendar + contacts + webmail under one operator, one identity, one support contract.
+Cost reductions for a firm like this are real.
+Retiring the NAS is available today.
+Retiring the VPN is not: it waits on the remote native mount, so treat it as a target rather than a saving you can book.
+The value available today is sovereign mail, calendar, contacts, webmail and files under one operator, one identity, one support contract.
 We do not anchor a hard ROI percentage on a feature that has not shipped.

 Two products, a clear line.

-Community ships distribution groups — fan-out aliases suitable for internal team addresses, LDAP-integrated, greylist-aware.
-Pro adds managed mailing lists for the cases that justify commercial tooling: moderation, searchable archives, digest mode, DMARC-friendly ARC signing, bounce auto-unsubscribe, policy-bounded external subscribers.
+The server ships distribution groups — fan-out aliases suitable for internal team addresses, LDAP-integrated.
+A separate module, in development, adds managed mailing lists for the cases that justify commercial tooling: moderation, searchable archives, digest mode, DMARC-friendly ARC signing, bounce auto-unsubscribe, policy-bounded external subscribers.
 Your clients get distribution groups out of the box; those who grow into list-management needs pick up the managed-lists module.

 Partner pricing — talk to us.